Khwai

 Today we particularly looked for wild dogs, west of our campsite, following some leads from a ranger.
 Wild dogs were really the only animals left on our wish-list.
 In fact, they were on top of our wish-list for this entire trip and I had carefully planned the last few days of our trip through Khwai and Moremi to have the best possible chance to see them.

 So no wild dogs this morning, but we were quite satisfied with the hippos.
 After lunch we decided to explore the area east of our camp.
-Our game drive through this area turned out to into one of my favourite drives of our entire trip; the flood plains of the Khwai river make for a spectacular landscape and attract a lot of elephants.
+Our game drive through this area turned out into one of my favourite drives of our entire trip; the flood plains of the Khwai river make for a spectacular landscape and attract a lot of elephants.
 I mean, really a lot of elephants..!
 One after the other mostly breeding herds of elephants came to the river to drink, as if they had to queue somewhere in the bush.
 Really unbelievable; we spend a few hours just sitting in our car, watching this spectacular scene.
 I do not exaggerate if I say that in 2 hours we saw a few hundred elephants, with some herds of up to 50 animals.

 An amazing morning!
 We drove back to camp for lunch and a little siesta.

-In the afternoon we went on a game drive, knowing that in this area night-drives are allowed.
-At night we saw plenty of grazing hippo, some wild cats, a honey badger and plenty of elephants, which were a little more intimidating during then night compared with during the day, even more so knowing that they don’t really like to be disturbed with lights at night, so we kept the use of our spotlights to a minimum and just enjoyed the atmosphere rather than trying to take any photos.
+In the afternoon we went again on a game drive, knowing that in this area night-drives are allowed.
+At night we saw plenty of grazing hippo, some wild cats, a honey badger and plenty of elephants, which were a little more intimidating during the night compared with during the day, even more so knowing that they don’t really like to be disturbed with lights at night, so we kept the use of our spotlights to a minimum and just enjoyed the atmosphere rather than trying to take any photos.